Skip to Main Content

 • Directly limited by your topic

-• Examples of your research topic in life
+• Examples of your research topic in real life

 If you were writing about how boxing champions were trained in the 1920s, your primary resources should all be direct proof of how 1920s boxing champions were trained.
 Some primary resources could be: